jzerick/USGS-Web-Scraper/README.md

 we take the relevant metadata, push them out to UNIS, and then send the files to DLT to be stored.

+## IMPORTANT

+After install, just run `app.py`.
+No longer using Selenium to scrape HTML, instead using Google's poorly documented Python libraries.
+Leaving in Web Scrapping stuff in case someone wants to try it or I ever decide to use Selenium for this again.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.